paudetseis/PlateFlex/README.md

-# PlateFlex: Software for estimating the effective elastic thickness of the lithosphere
+# PlateFlex: Software for mapping the effective elastic thickness of the lithosphere

 <!-- ![](./plateflex/examples/picture/tws_logo.png)
  -->